tonygumbrell/misp-custom/README.md

 # misp-custom

-All images build from https://github.com/MISP/misp-docker and customised to support systems where internet connectivity is limited so pre-built configurations are required.
+All images are built from https://github.com/MISP/misp-docker and customised to support systems where internet connectivity is limited

 Build Process.